Harrogate

 Can anyone join the class?

-Members and non-members are welcome.
+All are welcome including partners and carers.
 All participants must be able to stand and move safely.

 If in doubt, please get in touch for your personal assessment or consult your doctor.